The Hoya Krimson Queen (HOY-a krim-ZUHN kweens-LAND) is native to Asia, mainly China, India, and Thailand.

 Size and Growth

 Hoya plants are epiphytic vining plants.
-They growing ropey vines that make terrific vining plants in hanging baskets.
+They grow ropey vines that make terrific vining plants in hanging baskets.

 Flowering and Fragrance